 - A product-group specific Excel tool of the German Environment Agency provides assistance in the calculation of life cycle costs of computers, multi-functional devices, monitors, computing centres, floor coverings, refrigerators and dishwashers.
 This tool was also developed by Öko-Institut e.V. on behalf of the German Environmental Agency (research project “Scientific support of processes for an green public procurement”).

-- The Calculation Tools of the Berliner Energieagentur for the products groups of lighting, vehicles, household devices, IT and green electricity can be used without any comprehensive prior knowledge.
+- The Calculation Tools of the Berliner Energieagentur for the products groups of vehicles, household devices and IT can be used without any comprehensive prior knowledge.
 It enables a fast access to calculating life cycle costs.

 - A tool for calculating the external costs arising during the useful life of road vehicles in accordance with the method prescribed in the Directive on the promotion of clean and energy-efficient road transport vehicles (Directive 2009/33/EG) was prepared as part of the Project Clean Fleets funded by the EU Commission.